samidalouche/alberta-hiking-resources/app/content/3.hike-organizers/sami.md

 ### Why do you post your hikes so late in the week?

-The more unreliable the weather and conditions are (late snow, etc), the more I wait before posting a hike.
+The more unreliable the weather and conditions are (late snow, smoke, etc), the more I wait before posting a hike.
 I will often keep (what I consider) the best and longest hikes for when the weather is good/perfect, and adjust the objectives when I don't get the weather I wish.

 So that can lead me to post a Saturday hike on Thursday night or Friday afternoon.
 If you would like a heads up of what I am considering for the week-end, feel